aabuzarov/VideoWebApp/ReadMe.txt

-This is a test task for the position of software developer at Honewell Australia
+This is a test task for the position of software developer.

 VideosWebAPI - API to manage mp4 files (upload, browse, stream) VideosWebUI - UI for the above API mp4 files (upload, list, play)